This post contains affiliate links.

 I’d already used up all my travel patience on the four-hour bus from Zagreb to Zadar, so I didn’t want to go anywhere that was too far.

 We considered the Kornati Islands, but the all-day outings were expensive.
 We thought about taking a bus to Zrce Beach on Pag Island, but the tickets were 80 kuna / $12.50 usd per person and the ride was over an hour.

 Finally, we just went to the Zadar Ferry Port and asked for the next boat out.
-When she told us it was to the town of Preko on Ugljan Island and only required a 20 minute ride, I was sold.
+When she told us it was to the town of Preko on Ugljan Island and only required a 20-minute boat ride, I was sold.

-Costs For a Day Trip to Ugljan Island
+Costs For a Day Trip from Zadar to Ugljan Island

 On our day trip to Ugljan Island, we spent:

 - 75 kuna / 12 usd for an Uber to and from the ferry port

 - 72 kuna / 11 usd for two round trip ferry tickets